 - Click "DSL Information" in the "Internet" menu.

-- Click on the "Line Settings" tab.
+- Click on the "Interference Resistance" ("Line Settings") tab.
 If the tab is not displayed, enable the Advanced View first.

 - Next to "Intended signal-to-noise ratio" under "Receive direction", move the setting one step farther to the left towards "Maximum stability".

 Important:If you move the controls too far towards "Maximum stability", with some DSL lines you may no longer be able to establish a DSL connection.
 Therefore, do not select the setting "Maximum stability" right away.
 Instead, push the control gradually to the left to determine the best setting for your DSL line.

 - If the DSL connection continues to drop frequently, repeat steps 4 - 6 until the DSL connection is stable.